northfieldapps/community/README.md

-# Welcome to the Northfield Apps Community Hub
+# Welcome to the Northfield Apps Community

 This is the central place for feedback, bug reports, and feature requests for all Northfield Apps apps.